 - 1 teaspoon cumin

-- Place all ingredients inside slow cooker, stir to combine.
+- Place all the ingredients inside the slow cooker and stir.

-- Serve in bowls and sprinkle cheddar cheese and a dollop of sour cream on top.
+- Serve in bowls and (optional) add shredded cheese, slices of avocado and a big scoop of sour cream on top.
+Enjoy!